nowaproj/docs/docs/getting-started/introduction.md

 # Introduction to Nowa

-Nowa is a visual development environment for building Flutter applications.
-It combines AI-assisted features with a visual editor to support design, data integration, and deployment.
+We built **Nowa** to make app development easier for you.

+You don’t need to be an expert in Flutter or coding — with Nowa, you can design, build, and publish real apps in a way that feels approachable and clear.

+Our role is to take care of the complex parts in the background so you can stay focused on your ideas.

 ---

 ## What is Nowa?

-**Nowa** is a platform for creating production-ready **Flutter apps**.
+Nowa is a **visual development environment** for creating Flutter applications.
-It provides:

-- **AI Assistant** – can suggest code, connect data sources, and generate multi-screen flows.
+It combines AI assistance with a visual editor, so you can work the way that feels most natural to you.

+Here’s what you get:

+- An **AI Assistant** that helps you generate features, connect data, or even build multi-screen flows by describing what you want.
-- **Visual Editor** – create UIs and logic with a drag-and-drop interface.
+- A **Visual Editor** where you can design layouts and logic by dragging and dropping.
-- **Flutter Source Code** – exportable native code without dependency on the platform.
+- **Exportable Flutter source code** that belongs to you, with no platform lock-in.
-- **Integrations** – connect to Firebase, Supabase, Xano, REST APIs, and other services.
+- Built-in **integrations** for services like Firebase, Supabase, Xano, and REST APIs.

 ---

-## Features
+## Why use Nowa?

-- **Code and design workflow**: switch between AI-generated code and manual editing.
+We designed Nowa to support you whether you’re starting fresh or already experienced.
+Instead of worrying about technical setup, you can:

+- Design your app visually.
+- Use AI when you need help with logic or structure.
-- **Source ownership**: download complete Flutter source code.
+- Own complete Flutter source code at every step.
-- **Data integration**: connect REST/GraphQL APIs or import Swagger/Postman definitions.
+- Connect your app to the services and data you already use.
-- **Multi-platform deployment**: build for iOS, Android, Web, and Desktop.
+- Publish your work to iOS, Android, Web, and Desktop.
-- **Development flexibility**: local app usage, Git integration, and IDE synchronization.

 ---

-## Intended users

-- **Flutter developers** – accelerate development while maintaining full access to code.
-- **Product teams** – build cross-platform applications for testing and iteration.
+## Who is Nowa for?

+Nowa can fit different kinds of users:

+- **Beginners** who want to start building apps without a steep learning curve.
+- **Designers and product teams** who need to test ideas quickly.
+- **Developers** who want to speed up workflows but still keep full control of the code.
-- **Agencies and freelancers** – deliver client projects with exportable codebases.
+- **Agencies and teams** that deliver client projects and need reliable, exportable codebases.
-- **Enterprises** – use in environments requiring local workflows and Git integration.

 ---

-## Distinctive aspects
+## What makes Nowa different?

+When we created Nowa, we wanted it to feel practical for real app development, not just prototyping.
+That’s why it includes:

-- **Context-aware AI**: processes the structure of a project and applies changes across files.
+- **Context-aware AI** that understands your project and applies changes across files.
-- **Combined AI and visual editing**: use prompts or drag-and-drop depending on preference.
-- **Flutter output**: generates structured and maintainable source code.
+- The freedom to **switch between visual editing and AI prompts** whenever it suits you.
+- **Production-ready Flutter code** that is structured, maintainable, and fully yours.
-- **Integrated pipeline**: includes design, logic, data handling, testing, and deployment tools.
+- An **end-to-end pipeline** that covers design, logic, data handling, testing, and deployment.

 ---

-For further information, see [nowa.dev](https://nowa.dev).